 To be sure, Mr. Obama was the President of the Harvard Law Review, but wrote not a single scholarly article.
 To this day, every evidence of his academic achievement—more likely, total lack thereof—remains more closely guarded than the nation’s nuclear secrets.
 If Mr. Obama is truly so brilliant, if putting in one’s time in the right schools is a predicator, a guarantee of supernatural ability, success and virtue, wouldn’t Mr. Obama want the evidence of that academic brilliance distributed for all to see and appreciate?
 Do I really need to go into detail about how Mr. Obama did as president?
 I thought not.

-A Harvard MBA is a worthy achievement, unless an idiot like George W. Bush earned it.
+A Harvard MBA is a worthy achievement, unless an idiot like George W. Bush earned it, as our moral and intellectual superiors have said.
 And all Mr. Trump has done is employ thousands, build many successful businesses, and earned billions, while contributing huge piles of cash in taxes.
 But hey, he doesn’t have a doctorate from the right school, so what good can he be?

 Mr. King goes on to note that the current federal education secretary—John King Jr.–has a doctorate from Columbia and a law degree from Yale, but Trump’s nominee, Betsy DeVos only has a bachelor’s degree—and she’s rich.
 Oh, and he’s black and she’s white, and lest you think I’m focusing on race, consider this from Shaun King: